All right, news rounds up information overload hour.

 Long enough to know that it's gotten, well, a little insane.

-That's why we started normally a podcast for people who are over the hysteria and just want clarity.
+That's why we started Normally, a podcast for people who are over the hysteria and just want clarity.

-We talk about the issues that actually matter to the country without panic, without yelling.
+We talk about the issues that actually matter to the country without panic, without yelling, and with a healthy dose of humor.

 We don't take ourselves too seriously, but we do take the truth seriously.

-So if you're into common sense, sanity, and some occasional SAS, you're our kind of people.
+So if you're into common sense, sanity, and some occasional sass.

-Catch new episodes of Normally every Tuesday and Thursday on the iHeart Radio app, Apple Podcasts, or wherever you listen.
+Catch new episodes of Normally every Tuesday and Thursday on the iHeartRadio app, Apple Podcasts, or wherever you listen.

-Quick break, welcome back.
+Quick Break, welcome back.

-Americans, their families, thousands of green card holders that are eligible to live in this country, and of course our Afghan allies, tens of thousands of them, as the Taliban now going door to door and and murdering anybody they discover that had helped the United States in the last 20 years.
+And of course, our Afghan allies, tens of thousands of them, has the Taliban now going door to door and murdering anybody they discover that had helped the United States in the last 20 years.

-Uh they're now going to be taken off the watch list and allowed to travel to the United States.
+They're now going to be taken off the watch list and allowed to travel to the United States.

 Now, did their views change?